The College Founder and Director Thomas J. Shanahan

 It is his personal dedication to these goals, that defines the Mission Statement of the Irish College of TCM.

 Supporting the continuance of real high quality TCM across the world

 Tom also supports TCM in other ways.

-During this time he also received invitations from Conference organisers in Italy, New Zealand, the USA and South Korea which he has not had the time to attend.
+During this time he also received invitations from Conference organisers in Italy, New Zealand, the USA and South Korea.

 In January 2004 he was appointed as a Consulting Professor of TCM with the International Department of Guangzhou University of TCM.
 He is the first Irishman to be appointed to such a post, in recognition of his years of experience in, and commitment to, Chinese Medicine.
 In November 2011 he was pleased to accept an invitation to lecture at Guangzhou University of Chinese Medicine (GUCM).
 After this visit, Tom was honoured to receive a Visiting Professorship from GUCM, in 2012.

 He is a Council Member of the Presiding Council of the World Academic Society for Medical Qigong (WASMQ).
 In 2007 he was elected to the prestigious post of Deputy Secretary General of WASMQ.
-He is also on the Academic Selection Committee for the latter Conference and is a Council Member and an Academic Advisor to the International Qigong Science Association (IQSA).
+He is also an executive member of the Academic Selection Committee for the latter Conference and is a Council Member and an Academic Advisor to the International Qigong Science Association (IQSA).
 He is the designated representative for Ireland for both WASMQ and the IQSA.